-This season’s featured Artisan of Provence is a sustainable, plant-based, textile designer that we have collaborated with since 2017 in our Luxe Provence product lines and curations.
-We have featured Aurore’s couture silk pieces in our Luxe Provence curations on two occasions over the past years.
+This season’s featured Artisan of Provence is a sustainable, plant-based, textile designer that we have collaborated with since 2017 in our Luxe Provence slow fashion lines and curations.
 We are thrilled to collaborate together again this season on a limited-edition version of one of our most popular dresses, our Athena Dress.
 We first created this piece in a gorgeous blush and will be releasing a new deeper, richer autumn toned palette coming soon.
 Each is a unique piece and hand-dyed using only local natural plants: garance, pomegranate and walnut shells, to create a champ des fleurs inspired pattern on our signature Italian silk and cotton voile.
 The results are stunning!
-This special edition Athena dress also features playful short sleeves in a new mid-calf length; perfect for romping through flowers fields, and heading off to a chic cocktail party by night.
+These special edition Athena dresses feature romantic, puff sleeves, hand-frayed couture details in a chic, midi length, perfect for a special celebration, or heading off to a cocktail party by night.

 ABOUT THIS SEASON’S ARTISAN OF PROVENCE

 Aurore studied at the École Nationale des Beaux-Arts in Lyon, France in 2009, specializing in textile design.
 Upon graduation, Aurore moved to London, where she worked on several high-profile artistic collaborations, including an installation for the Hackney Wicked Festival of contemporary art.
 She was asked to exhibit her large format silk textiles in the historic Eglise du Couvent des Celestins at the Parcours de l’Art in 2013 (featured below).
 The Celestine Church is located in Corps-Saints Square and was constructed under the orders of Clement VII in 1389.
-In parallel, she also launched her own brand, HAPE, with the mission of designing and creating unique textile pieces of art working with natural methods, dyes and materials.
+In parallel, she also launched her own namesake brand with the mission of designing and creating unique textile pieces of art working only with natural dyes and materials.